 Infact, Thien Mu Pagoda is also home to many valuable antiques of both historical and artistic value and importance.
 They are the statures Ho Phap, Thap Vuong, Di Lac Buddha, the three Buddhas symbolizing Past, Present and Future Lives.

-Final, at the end of the garden is the Tower of the Superior Buddhist monk Thich Don Hau.
-He was a famous head of Thien Mu Pagoda.
-He devoted his whole life to the promotion of Buddhism and the good of society.
+At the far end of the garden stands the Tower of the esteemed Buddhist monk, Thich Don Hau, a renowned leader of Thien Mu Pagoda.
+His lifelong dedication to the promotion of Buddhism and the betterment of society is celebrated here.

 How to travel to Thien Mu pagoda?